How to Build the Fastest Pinewood Derby Car

 - Wood filler

-Below are the regulations most Pinewood Derbies follow, referred to as the “Rules in the Box.”
-It’s very important to follow these rules because if even one is broken, you’ll have a sad kid on your hands and lots of wasted time and energy.
-Not all Pinewood Derbies are the same so make sure to check with your local Scout District/Council rules to see if anything is different.
+Below are the regulations most Pinewood Derbies follow.
+It’s very important to follow these rules so you’re not disqualified and all of your hard work goes for nothing.
+Not all Pinewood Derbies are the same, so make sure to check with your local Scout District/Council rules to see if anything is different.

 - Car Specifications: Width: 2-3/4”; Length: 7”; Weight: Maximum of 5 Ounces; Width between wheels: 1-3/4”

-- The car must have been made during the current year (year in which derby is being held).
-Cannot use previous years cars.
+- The car must have been made during the year in which derby is being held.

 - Wheel bearings, washers, and bushings are prohibited.